awsdocs/aws-dms-step-by-step/doc_source/chap-mongodb2documentdb.04.md

    + For **Authentication mechanism**, choose **default**\.
    + For **Metadata mode**, choose **document**\.

      When the settings are as you want them, choose **Create endpoint**\.

 Next, you create a target endpoint\.
 This endpoint is for your Amazon DocumentDB cluster, which should already be running\.
-For more information on launching your Amazon DocumentDB cluster, see [Getting started](https://docs.aws.amazon.com/documentdb/latest/developerguide/getting-started.html) in the *Amazon DocumentDB Developer Guide\.*
+For more information about launching your Amazon DocumentDB cluster, see [Getting started](https://docs.aws.amazon.com/documentdb/latest/developerguide/getting-started.html) in the *Amazon DocumentDB Developer Guide\.*

 **Important**
 Before you proceed, do the following:
+Create indexes on your Amazon DocumentDB cluster before you begin migration because it can reduce the overall time and increase the speed of the migration\.
+To extract indexes from a running MongoDB instance, you can use the [Amazon DocumentDB Index Tool](https://github.com/awslabs/amazon-documentdb-tools)\.
-Have available the master user name and password for your Amazon DocumentDB cluster\.
+Get the master user name and password for your Amazon DocumentDB cluster\.
-Have available the DNS name and port number of your Amazon DocumentDB cluster, so that AWS DMS can connect to it\.
+Get the DNS name and port number of your Amazon DocumentDB cluster, so that AWS DMS can connect to it\.
 To determine this information, use the following AWS CLI command, replacing ` cluster-id ` with the name of your Amazon DocumentDB cluster\.

   ```
   aws docdb describe-db-clusters \